anupamsobti/jekyll-now/_posts/2021-04-30-unblock-your-curiosity.md

 So you figured out what you're curious about and started to read/learn/do more with it.
 What's next?
 Once you've stuck to it for some time, let it merge with your creativity.
 One might ask, "I'm just a new-comer to this topic.
 What is it that I could contribute that others in the area wouldn't have thought of?".
 However, it is precisely because you're so new at the area and come from a different perspective that you would be able to see things others would miss.
 It is at the intersection of disciplines that you'd find innovation happening when different perspectives bring shape to new ideas.
 As you start generating new work out of your curiosity and creativity, you would find that not only are you solidifying your understanding of something you were curious about but also giving it new wings.

 Specific to those pursuing PhDs, I think this is close to what an ideal PhD experience should be like.
+Read about existing works driven by your curiosities and let your creativity take these ideas for a spin.
 There are of course problems with this approach like you may want to restrict yourself to the expertise of your supervisor or department, the problem you're curious about might be too hard, or other things but in general, I think curiosities are infinite.
 You can be curious about a lot of things and pursuing these curiosities is the only way for long term engagement and motivation with an area of research.